 - Right-click the HID-compliant touch screen item to open its context menu and select Disable device.
 A window then opens requesting confirmation to disable it.
 Press the Yes button to switch off the touch screen.

 After completing the steps above, your touch screen should be inoperable, allowing you to use your mouse and keyboard without any accidental touch responses from your screen.

-- This time, select “Enable“ from the context menu to restore your Windows 10 touch screen feature.
-Note that you’ll also need to restart Windows 10 to activate the touch screen again.
+- This time, select Enable device from the context menu to restore your Windows 10 touch screen feature.
+Note that you will also need to restart Windows 10 to activate the touch screen again.

 Why Turn Off the Touchscreen?

 For those that prefer to use a touchscreen instead of a mouse, you’re probably wondering why someone would want to disable this feature.

 - Malfunctioning touchscreen (“Ghost touch”) – If your screen is acting as if it’s being touched when it isn’t, then disabling this feature will save you a lot of frustration.